nbala02/NYC-Arrests/README.md

 likely to occur during which time of the year, and which area of a borough.

 For this project, we used the software tool called RStudio.
-Using RStudio, we were able to preprocess the data by cleaning it and clustering.
+Using RStudio, we were able to preprocess the data by cleaning it, clustering, and converting data types.
 We were also able to analyze the dataset in terms of association rule mining using the apriori algorithm as well as visualize the dataset.

 Through this we will be able to determine which areas in NYC are likely to have a particular crime happen.
 This will allow us to know which location may